josdejong/mathjs/lib/expression/step-solver/README.md

   but `n.implicit` will be true - meaning there was no astrix between the operands in the input.
   This is used a lot for polynomial terms and keeping them grouped together (ie 2x * 5 should just be two operands 2x and 5 instead of 3 operands 2, x, and 5)
+- If you want to see the flow of how this code works, start in `stepper.js`.
+This is where `step` and `simplify` live.
+You can see what functions are called from `step` and follow the logic through other files if you're curious how any of those steps work.
 - Note that polynomial terms right now are defiend by only having one symbol.
 So 2x is grouped together, but 2xy would be 2x * y (two operands)
 - To run just stepper tests: `./node_modules/mocha/bin/mocha ./test/expression/step-solver/`